-His areas of practice include Investment Services & Funds, Capital Markets, Blockchain and Cryptocurrency and Banking and Secured Financing.
-Costas’s expertise lies in advising clients on compliance with financial services regulation in the fields of investment services, payment services, virtual and crypto asset services, banking and capital markets.
+His areas of practice include Investment Services & Funds, Capital Markets, Blockchain and Cryptocurrencies, and Banking.
+Costas’s expertise lies in advising clients on compliance with financial services regulation in the fields of investment services, payment services, virtual or cryptoasset services, banking, and capital markets.
 Costas is also ideally placed to assist clients in dealing with potential misconduct and advising on regulatory or criminal investigation related matters.

 Costas possesses in-depth knowledge of MiFID, MiFIR and the Market Abuse Regulation (MAR) and advises domestic, EU and third country firms such as investment firms, credit institutions and fund managers on their application and the application of associated domestic legislation, directives and regulation.

-He can assist clients in ensuring that their policies and procedures in relation to, amongst other areas, best execution, conflicts of interest, client reporting, client suitability assessments, outsourcing, and marketing are compliant with both European and local directives and regulations.
+He can advise clients in relation to, amongst other areas, best execution, conflicts of interest, client reporting, client suitability assessments, outsourcing, and marketing are compliant with both European and local directives and regulations.
 Given his extensive experience in market abuse and insider dealing investigations, Costas is also well placed to advise clients on implementing systems and controls to prevent and/or detect market abuse, the handling and release of inside information and on identifying and reporting suspicious transactions to regulators.

 Costas has considerable investigatory experience and can conduct investigations on behalf of clients into suspected front-running of client orders, breaches of personal account dealing policies and other potential misuses of client data or of inside information.